Police Shot & Killed The Brother Of Robert Fuller, The Man Who Was Found Dead Hanging In A Tree

 The FBI said on Monday that federal authorities and the state attorney general would review investigations into the deaths of both Fuller and Malcolm Harsch in California, as a result of public pressure.

-Meanwhile, the details surrounding Boone’s death in relation to the recent death of his half-brother are concerning, especially in the context of ongoing unrest regarding racist police violence across the country.
+Meanwhile, the details surrounding Boone’s death in relation to the recent death of his half-brother are concerning, especially in the context of ongoing unrest regarding racist police violence across North America.

 Refinery29 reached out to the Los Angeles County Sheriff’s Office for more comment.
 We will update this story as we know more.